Make a Plan

 - Do an internship.
 Most graduate schools look for well-rounded individuals with good grades and some relevant work experience on their resumes.
 An internship can be an excellent way to gain some professional experience in your chosen field.
 Visit the Career Studio to get help building up experience on your resume.

-Junior Spring: Research programs
+Junior Spring: Research programs and take the tests

 - Research graduate programs in your field.
 Investigate program goals, length and location, program cost, availability of practical experience, success of alumni, and alignment with your personal career goals.
+Also research what tests and entrance exams are necessary for each school, as they can vary from program to program.

 Junior Spring: Rank your choices